 This grant program provides funding to recipients to conduct research, technical assistance and training that will result in an area-wide plan and implementation strategy for key brownfield sites, which will help inform the assessment, cleanup and reuse of brownfields properties and promote area-wide revitalization.
 Funding is directed to specific areas, such as a neighborhood, downtown district, local commercial corridor, or city block, affected by a single large or multiple brownfield sites.
 State, local, and tribal governments; quasi-governmental entities; and nonprofits are eligible to apply for up to $200,000.
 Funding is usually available every 1-2 years, with a deadline in the late summer/fall.
 Contact your regional EPA staff (listed under the "Contacts" tab) for more information.

-Assessment grants provide funding for a grant recipient to inventory, characterize, assess, and conduct planning and community involvement related to brownfields sites.
+Assessment grants provide funding for a grant recipient to inventory, characterize, assess, and conduct planning and community involvement related to areas affected by brownfields.
 These grants are available to state, local, and tribal governments and quasi-governmental entities.
-Up to $200,000 is available per site, with larger amounts with a waiver or for a coalition of applicants.
+Up to $150,000 each is available per site, or for areas affected by hazardous substances or petroleum contamination, with larger amounts with a waiver or for a coalition of applicants.
 The RFP is released annually, generally during the fall.
 Contact your regional EPA staff (listed under the "Contacts" tab) for more information.